usnistgov/BF/content/en/Info/Approach/BF Approach.md

 An improper state is defined by the tuple (`operation`, `operand{{< sub "1" >}}`, `···`, `operand{{< sub "n" >}}`), where at least one element is improper.

-The initial state is always caused by a bug; a coding error within the operation, which if fixed will resolve the vulnerability.
+The initial state is always caused by a bug; a code or specification defect within the operation, which if fixed will resolve the vulnerability.

-An intermediate state is caused by ill-formed data; it has at least one improper operand.
-Rarely an intermediate state may also have a bug, which if fixed will also resolve the vulnerability.
+An intermediate state is caused by a fault; at least one ill-formed operand.

 The final state, the failure, is caused by a final error (undefined or exploitable system behavior), which usually directly relates to a CWE.

 A transition is the result of the operation over the operands.

 BF describes a _vulnerability_ as a chain of improper states and their transitions (see Figure 1).